hyperledger/firefly/docs/reference/types/_includes/contractlistener_description.md

-A contract listener configured FireFly to stream events from the blockchain, from a specific location on the blockchain, according to a given definition of the interface for that event.
+A contract listener configures FireFly to stream events from the blockchain, from a specific location on the blockchain, according to a given definition of the interface for that event.